nsantantonio/Bilinear/README.md

 ```R CMD build Bilinear```
 ```R CMD INSTALL Bilinear```

-# Missing cells now allowed!
+# Missing cells are now allowed!
 Missing genotype/environment combinations are now allowed, and are imputed with an expectation maximization algorithm within ```bilinear()```.
 There is also functionality to allow the user to determine the accuracy of imputation, using the ```em()``` function (although this function is not required to be called by the user under typical circumstances).
+While I have imposed no limit on the degree of missingness, I would suggest avoiding data sets with poor interconnectivity (i.e. poor overlap of genotype/environment information).
+An extreme example would be one set of lines evaluated in one set of environments and another set of genotypes evaluated in another set of environments put together and connected with missing values.

 # ```Bilinear```